shakacode/style-guide-javascript/README.md

 # Exceptions (React Guide only)

 ## Use the Official Docs from Facebook
-We follow the official [FB docs on ES6 for React](https://facebook.github.io/react/docs/reusable-components.html#es6-classes)
+We mostly folow the official [FB docs on ES6 for React](https://facebook.github.io/react/docs/reusable-components.html#es6-classes).
+We initialize state in the constructor.

+Notable differences:

+1. ES7 static syntax for the propTypes and defaultProps
+2. Use lodash `_.bindAll` for callback bindings.

 For example: